Cloud Provider Architecture

 Supporting New Storage Types

-To add new storage interfaces:
+To add new storage interfaces:- Define interface in

-- Add domain models to
+cloud-provider-api - Add domain models to

-- Implement in cloud provider modules
+hub-domain - Implement in cloud provider modules

 - Create adapter in backend (if type conversion needed)